DUNE-DAQ/dune-wib-firmware/sw/README.md

 This serves as documentation for the WIB software stack.

+This softare primarily runs on the WIB to perform the critical tasks of configuring, controlling, and monitoring the frontend and firmware on the WIB.

 The software is usually built by the Peta Linux project and included in the WIB root file system image, however for testing `wib_server` this can be compiled on any system with the included `Makefile`.
 The `wib_client` is a standalone